growr-xyz/growr-documentation/litepaper/Growr-litepaper.md

 # Protocol Overview

 ## Problem
 Financial health is an important factor in our daily life.
-However, bad ﬁnancial health is plaguing the world.
+However, bad financial health is plaguing the world.
 More than half of the global population is living paycheck-to-paycheck without any savings [(link)](https://globalﬁndex.worldbank.org/sites/globalﬁndex/ﬁles/chapters/2017%20Findex%20full%20report_chapter5.pdf).
-In addition, almost 2 billion adults in the world do not have access to ﬁnancial services [(link)](https://ufa.worldbank.org/en/ufa) or if they do, they  fall prey to financial sharks and receive loans at a very high interest rate.
-Moreover, there are still 72 countries where women from speciﬁc social groups do not have the right to open a bank account or obtain credit [(link)](https://www3.weforum.org/docs/WEF_GGGR_2020.pdf).
+In addition, almost 2 billion adults in the world do not have access to financial services [(link)](https://ufa.worldbank.org/en/ufa) or if they do, they  fall prey to financial sharks and receive loans at a very high interest rate.
+Moreover, there are still 72 countries where women from specific social groups do not have the right to open a bank account or obtain credit [(link)](https://www3.weforum.org/docs/WEF_GGGR_2020.pdf).

 At the same time, even people who have savings in cash or in a bank account are also impacted.
-On the one hand, macroeconomic events, such as high inﬂation, are literally “eating their money” and on the other hand, they are not able to acknowledge the disruptive change that is happening to the ﬁnancial system.
+On the one hand, macroeconomic events, such as high inflation, are literally “eating their money” and on the other hand, they are not able to acknowledge the disruptive change that is happening to the financial system.

 Today, most financial service providers do not solve those problems.
 They are clueless about people's real-life problems, needs and aspirations.
 There's a complete disconnect between the person and the provider.
 Banks, and even more so non-banking lenders, have a negative image especially with younger generation, who, as a result, are more likely to go to the dentist than visit a bank